DataDog/java-dogstatsd-client/README.md

 * [Submit a HISTOGRAM metric](https://docs.datadoghq.com/developers/metrics/dogstatsd_metrics_submission/?tab=java#histogram)
 * [Submit a DISTRIBUTION metric](https://docs.datadoghq.com/developers/metrics/dogstatsd_metrics_submission/?tab=java#distribution)

-Some options are suppported when submitting metrics, like [applying a Sample Rate to your metrics](https://docs.datadoghq.com/developers/metrics/dogstatsd_metrics_submission/?tab=java#metric-submission-options) or [Tagging your metrics with your custom Tags](https://docs.datadoghq.com/developers/metrics/dogstatsd_metrics_submission/?tab=java#metric-tagging).
+Some options are suppported when submitting metrics, like [applying a Sample Rate to your metrics](https://docs.datadoghq.com/developers/metrics/dogstatsd_metrics_submission/?tab=java#metric-submission-options) or [tagging your metrics with your custom tags](https://docs.datadoghq.com/developers/metrics/dogstatsd_metrics_submission/?tab=java#metric-tagging).

 ### Events

 After the client is created, you can start sending events to your Datadog Event Stream.
-See the dedicated [Event Submission: DogStatsD documentation](https://docs.datadoghq.com/developers/events/dogstatsd/?tab=java) to see how to submit an event to Datadog Event Stream.
+See the dedicated [Event Submission: DogStatsD documentation](https://docs.datadoghq.com/developers/events/dogstatsd/?tab=java) to see how to submit an event to your Datadog Event Stream.

 ### Service Checks